volkanakinpasa/chrome.extensions.docs/docs/pure/background.md

 ### (background.js)

+## How to debug

+Debug: in order to debug the message in Background Script, right click on the extension > "Manage Extensions" > under "Inspect views" click on "background page".

 ## How to listen if the extension is installed/updated

-User `chrome.runtime.onInstalled.addListener`

 ```javascript
 chrome.runtime.onInstalled.addListener(function (details) {